mkennedy-wise/github-pr-resource/README.md

 - `pr`: The pull request number.
 - `commit`: The commit SHA.
-- `committed`: Timestamp of when the commit was committed.
+- `change_time`: Timestamp of when the last change was made.
 Used to filter subsequent checks.
 - `approved_review_count`: The number of reviews approving of the PR.
-- `updated_at`: Only included if `track_non_commit_changes` is true in the source.
-Timestamp of when the pull request was last updated.
-Used to create new versions for non-commit updates and filter subsquent checks.

 If several commits/updates are pushed to a given PR at the same time, the last commit/update will be the new version.